Conservation &

 California's iconic trees are at far greater risk from climate change than official rankings show

-A new study led by Blair McLaughlin finds that many of California's most recognizable trees — including blue oak, Joshua tree, and coast redwood — could lose more than half of their suitable habitat by 2055.
-Current conservation rankings significantly underestimate this risk because they don't fully account for climate change.
+A new study led by Blair McLaughlin finds that many of California's most recognizable trees could lose more than half of their suitable habitat by the end of the century — and documents the emergence of "zombie forests" where adult trees can no longer reproduce.

 Current projects